crate/elasticsearch-inout-plugin/README.rst

     "force_overwrite": true

-Boolean flag to force overwriting existing export_file.
-This option only make sense if export_file has been defined.
+Boolean flag to force overwriting existing output_file.
+This option only make sense if output_file has been defined.

 explain